Total War: Warhammer 2 is adding more rats and naughty elves in the next DLC

 Accompanying the DLC is a free update that will give all players access to a new Bretonnian lord and hero.
 If Rapanse de Lyonesse and Henri Le Massif aren't tickling your fancy, there are also some pretty major quality of life improvements designed to make the agonising wait between turns a lot shorter.

 In both Vortex and Mortal Empires campaigns, players should see up to a 60 percent decrease in wait times between turns.
 Given the extremely long wait times in the Mortal Empires campaign in particular, this is a pretty big deal.
-It's important to note, however, that the decrease will also be dependent on the game state.
+It's important to note, however, that the decrease will also be dependent on the game state and your PC specs.